nmis-group/digf-coref/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Project Name: 7AFRC_CRAD_1718_COREF
+Project Name: Real-time Bolt Detection

-COREF project is a colab project with Thales UK.
 In this repository, we only demostrate the real-time bolt detection tutoruial by using deep learning.

 [![Product Name Screen Shot][product-screenshot]](https://www.nmis.scot/)